RIte Share Premium Assistance Program (210-RICR-30-05-3)

 c.
 Provide reports to EOHHS indicating any changes in enrollment status of Medicaid-eligible family members, enrollment costs, household composition, employment, income, residence, and access to ESI within ten (10) days from the date the change occurs.

 d.
-Pay buy-in amounts - Medicaid beneficiaries subject to the buy-in requirements must cooperate in making monthly buy-in payments in accordance with § 3.7 of this Part to remain eligible for Medicaid.
-Failure to make a required premium payment, without good cause, as specified in § 3.23 of this Part, results in disenrollment from the RIte Share Premium Assistance Program and loss of Medicaid eligibility.
+Pay buy-in amounts – Individuals subject to the buy-in requirements must cooperate in making monthly buy-in payments in accordance with § 3.7 of this Part to remain enrolled in ESI.
+Failure to make a required premium payment, without good cause, as specified in § 3.23 of this Part, results in disenrollment from the RIte Share Premium Assistance Program and loss of ESI premium coverage.

 3.23 Good Cause

-A. EOHHS is responsible for determining whether good cause exists for an exception to the non-financial cooperation requirements for Medicaid eligibility contained in Section MCAR 1305, “Eligibility Requirements” and, more specifically, for participation in RIte Share, except as noted below:
+A. EOHHS is responsible for determining whether good cause exists for an exception to the non-financial cooperation requirements for Medicaid eligibility contained in Subchapter 00 Part 1 of this Chapter and, more specifically, for participation in RIte Share, except as noted below:

 1. Extraordinary circumstances – EOHHS must exempt a Medicaid beneficiary from RIte Share participation only when there are extraordinary circumstances which preclude the individual from receiving medically necessary care through the RIte Share-approved plan.
 For purposes of this exemption, "extraordinary circumstances" may include but not be limited to: